jry0/fbMsgBot/README.md

 # fbMsgBot
-Novel chat bot that outputs messages from scraped websources and outputs into FB Messenger.
-Built using fbchat and python.
+Novel chat bot that scrapes websources to output messages through FB Messenger.
+Built using fbchat API and python.